ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 Move your LQ OSD element around as it could be being obstructed by another element or it's too far to the right of the preview.

+### I am getting Telemetry Lost/Recovered and is getting annoying

+There's a handful of reasons why this is occuring, and if you have newer handset/radio, it shouldn't happen at all unless you're flying very far away using a receiver without an amplifier on its Telemetry signal (e.g. the EP receivers).

+- You're on an X9D(+) or a QX7 with subpar inverter chips.
+Check [this page](../../hardware/x9d-troubleshooting/) on how to remedy it.
+- You're on an early version of the Happymodel Slim Pro.
+Check [this FB post](https://www.facebook.com/groups/636441730280366/permalink/835603713697499/) for the fix from manufacturer.
+- You're using a 2018 ACCST R9M, while also using a Radio with 400k or higher Baud rate.
+You will either have to lower the Baud rate on your radio to 115200 (QX7) or do the Resistor mod on the module as described [here](../../hardware/inverter-mod/).
+- Your module is getting loose inside its enclosure, most common on the first batches of the Happymodel ES24TX (white 3D-Printed enclosure; although the black one is only marginally better having 4 screw points instead of 2).
+You either have to print your own enclosure (search Thingiverse for "expresslrs") or find a way to tighten or snug the enclosure with the module board.
+- Check the S.Port pin and connection in your module and bay, and make sure they have a solid physical connection.
+On the DIY modules, particularly the full size module, the round hole/via for the Molex connector's flat pin isn't getting good connection due to cold solder joint, or insufficient solder.

 ### Betaflight Lua is stuck at Initializing

 Increase the TLM Ratio via the ExpressLRS Lua script to values like 1:4 or even 1:2 and retry the Betaflight Lua script.